If the road is life, to quote Beat prophet Jack Kerouac, why are the thoroughfares that demand much of our time so low on imaginative traffic signs?

 Pictured as talking travel writers, great protagonists or giant, drifting Kindle pages, traffic holograms could do more than just teach or amuse.
 They could also stand sentinel where the national conversation needs them.

-This would give motorists – interloper plus native – something ethically appropriate to contemplate, preferably with the great American novelist delivering his best one-liners in local vernacular.
+This would give motorists – interloper plus native – something ethically apt to contemplate, preferably with the great American novelist delivering his best one-liners in local vernacular.

-For the physically lost or down-at-heart straying deeper into the Great Karoo, intentionally or inadvertently, a combination quote from the fantastical pens of novelists Ray Bradbury and JRR Tolkien might offer instruction:
+For the physically lost or down-at-heart straying deeper into the Great Karoo, a sign inspired by novelists Ray Bradbury and JRR Tolkien might offer instruction:

 Those who feel lost do not wander, but half the fun of travel is the aesthetic of lostness.